SchlenkR/applied_fsharp_challenge/artikel/02 - Writing stateless functions.md

 let amp amount input : float = input * amount
 ```

-### Another example: Hard Limiter
+### Another Example: Hard Limiter

-Now that we have our amplifier, we want to have the ability to *limit* a signal to a certain boundary.
+Now that we have our amplifier, we want to have the ability to _limit_ a signal to a certain boundary.
 Again, there are a lot of ways to do this in a "nice" sounding way, but we will use a very simple technique that leads to a very harsh sounding distortion when the input signal gets limited.
 The limiter looks like this:

 ```fsharp
 // float -> float -> float